Frequently Asked Questions - Interesting Things with JC

 How often is new content released?

-New episodes are published regularly as part of an ongoing series.
+New episodes are released daily as part of an ongoing educational podcast series.

 How extensive is the podcast library?

-The archive includes more than 1600 episodes and continues to expand.
+The archive contains more than 1,690 episodes and continues to grow with new content added every day.

 Has the podcast received recognition or awards?